-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the School's basic financial statements.
-The schedule of revenues and expenditures - general fund (management format) on page 48 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
-The schedule is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of revenues and expenditures - general fund (management format) and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.

 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of revenues and expenditures - general fund (management format) is fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the schedule of revenues and expenditures - general fund (management format) and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.